GOVERNANCE & RULE OF LAW

 Transparency and accountability

-Sierra Leone scored 3.0 out of 6.0 for transparency, accountability, and corruption in the public sector ratings (where 1.0 indicates low transparency levels and 6.0 high transparency levels) on the World Bank’s 2014 Country Policy and International Assessment.
-In 2015, Sierra Leone ranked 119 out of 175 in CPI, with a score of 29/100.
+Sierra Leone scored an average of 3.0 out of 6.0 for transparency, accountability, and corruption in the public sector ratings (where 1.0 indicates low transparency levels and 6.0 high transparency levels) on the World Bank’s Country Policy and Institutional (CPI) Assessment from 2014 to 2017.
+In 2017 (the latest ranking at time of publication), Sierra Leone ranked 130 out of 180 in CPI, with a score of 30/100.

-While there is still work to be done, Sierra Leone is heading in the right direction, with a key outcome in the GoSL’s JSRSIP III being the strengthening of anti-corruption institutions and mechanisms.
-It is encouraging that Sierra Leone has seen a general improvement in its CPI ranking over the past six years.
-The 2015 Index put Sierra Leone ahead of 20 other sub-Saharan African countries including common investment destinations such as Nigeria and Kenya.
+While there is still work to be done, it is encouraging that Sierra Leone has maintained its improved CPI ranking over recent years.
+The 2017 Index put Sierra Leone ahead of 20 other sub-Saharan African countries including common investment destinations such as Nigeria and Kenya.
 On a global level, Sierra Leone’s ranking surpasses many other emerging investment markets.

 Sierra Leone has made significant efforts to regulate the procurement process to ensure transparency and accountability in public procurement.
 The NPPA, which was established under the Public Procurement Act of 2004 (repealed and replaced with the Public Procurement Act of 2016), is mandated with the task of overseeing and monitoring procurement across MDAs and local councils, building capacity and assisting with policy formulation.
 The NPPA has made significant reforms to the public procurement system, creating regulations to support the implementation of the Public Procurement Act, developing user-friendly manuals for compliance with the regulations, and producing standard bidding documents and requests for proposals.
 The NPPA does not have enforcement powers however it can refer any cases of non-compliance with procurement laws to the ACC.

-Sierra Leone’s Audit Service established in 1998, works to ensure greater accountability, efficiency and effectiveness in the distribution and use of public funds.
-In 2014, the Service had its mandate to audit and report on all public accounts of Sierra Leone extended.
+Sierra Leone’s Audit Service, established in 1998, works to ensure greater accountability, efficiency and effectiveness in the distribution and use of public funds.
+In 2014, the Audit Service had its mandate to audit and report on all public accounts of Sierra Leone extended.
 Its remit covers all public bodies including central and local government and the judiciary.
 The Service has the power to disallow unlawful expenditure and recover monies due through litigation.
+The GoSL has indicated in the MTNDP its intentions to strengthen the Audit Service, including to ensure greater implementation of the Audit Service’s recommendations, to support the Audit Service in fulfilling a significant role in the socio-economic development of the country.